 The Carle Illinois College of Medicine REACH program is an intensive clinical and research immersion summer experience for undergraduate students interested in pursuing a career as a physician.
 In addition to helping students prepare for medical school, REACH was developed to grow the presence of students underrepresented in the field of medicine.

-Through a series of free webinars, we are offering webinars with experts from across the University of Illinois at Urbana-Champaign.
+Through a series of free webinars, we also are offering webinars with experts from across the University of Illinois at Urbana-Champaign.
 You can review the recorded webinars below.

 2021 REACH Online Experience Schedule (TBD)